dwkim78/upsilon/README.md

 </div><br>

+<b>Note</b>: We released UPSILoN for Python 3.
+See https://github.com/dwkim78/py3-upsilon

 <b>Important Note</b>: If you upgrade to the version >= 1.2.0 from the previous version (i.e. <= 1.1.5), please read [Detailed Usage](#5-details-about-upsilon-usage).
 There are some changes in the outputs of the predict functions.
 See [ChangeLog](#changelog) for the summary.